-3.3 Traffic
+4.4 Traffic

-Operational traffic at Building 3A will be managed in accordance with the Operational Traffic Management Plan (OTMP) prepared by Ason (2022) for Oakdale West Estate and attached as Appendix E. The approved traffic generation rates for Building 3A is a daily peak generation of 266 vehicles per hour, noting that one vehicle in and out equates to two vehicle movements.
+Operational traffic at Building 3B will be managed in accordance with the Operational Traffic Management Plan (OTMP) prepared by Ason (2022) for Oakdale West Estate and attached as Appendix E.

-The environmental management controls in Table 3-4 will be implemented to further minimise the potential for adverse impact associated with operational traffic at Building 3A.
+The environmental management controls in Table 14 will be implemented to further minimise the potential for adverse impact associated with operational traffic at Building 3B.

-Table 3-4 Environmental Management Controls for Traffic
+Table 14 Environmental Management Controls for Traffic

-Environmental Management Control Person Responsible Timing / Frequency References / Notes All car spaces and loading areas are to be sealed/line marked and dedicated for the parking of vehicles only and not be used for storage of materials/products/waste materials etc. Tenant Rep Ongoing DA 20/0843 Condition 43 Sub-leasing of car parking spaces is not permitted by this Consent.
-Tenant Rep Ongoing DA 20/0843 Condition 44 Appropriate signage, visible from the public road and on-site shall be installed to reinforce designated vehicle circulation and to direct staff/ delivery vehicle drivers/ service vehicle drivers/ ambulances/ visitors to on-site parking, delivery and service areas.
-Goodman Rep Ongoing DA 20/0843 Condition 45 The required sight lines around the driveway entrances are not to be compromised by landscaping, fencing or signage.
-Tenant Rep Ongoing DA 20/0843 Condition 46 All vehicles are to enter/exit the site in a forward direction Tenant Rep T/E/C Ongoing DA 20/0843 Condition 47 All traffic will use the Western North South Link Road (Compass Drive), and the future Southern Link Road, to access the site and will not use Bakers Lane or Aldington Road.
+Environmental Management Control Person Timing / References / Environmental Management Control Responsible Frequency Notes The required sight lines around the driveway entrances and exits shall not be compromised by street trees, landscaping or fencing.
+Tenant Rep Ongoing DA 21/0440 Condition 48 All vehicles are to enter/exit the site in a forward direction Tenant Rep T/E/C Ongoing DA 21/0440 Condition 50 All traffic will use the Western North South Link Road (Compass Drive), and the future Southern Link Road, to access the site and will not use Bakers Lane or Aldington Road.
 Tenant Rep Ongoing SSD 7348 Condition B9(g) Internal roads, driveways and parking will be maintained in accordance with the latest version of AS 2890.1:2004 and AS 2890.2:2002.
 Council Ongoing SSD 7348 Condition D69(a) Parking for cars and bikes will be provided in accordance with the SEE.
 Council Ongoing SSD 7348 Condition D69(b) SEE Section 6.4 The swept path of the longest vehicle entering and exiting the site, as well as manoeuvrability through the site, will be accordance with the relevant Austroads guidelines.
 Council Ongoing SSD 7348 Condition D69(c) Vehicles will not queue on the public road network.
-Tenant Rep Ongoing SSD 7348 Condition D69(d) OTMP Section 4.3

-Environmental Management Control Person Responsible Timing / Frequency References / Notes Heavy vehicles over 4.5 tonne will not park on local roads or footpaths.
-Tenant Rep Ongoing SSD 7348 Condition D69(e) All vehicles will be wholly contained on site before stopping.
-Tenant Rep Ongoing SSD 7348 Condition D69(f) All loading and unloading of materials will be carried out on Site.
-Tenant Rep Ongoing SSD 7348 Condition D69(g) OTMP Section 4.4 All trucks entering or leaving the Site will have their loads covered and will not track dirt onto the public road network.
+Tenant Rep Ongoing SSD 7348 Condition D69(d) OTMP Heavy vehicles over 4.5 tonne will not park on local roads or footpaths.
+Tenant Rep Ongoing SSD 7348 Condition D69(e) OTMP All vehicles will be wholly contained on site before stopping.
+Tenant Rep Ongoing SSD 7348 Condition D69(f) OTMP All loading and unloading of materials will be carried out on Site.
+Tenant Rep Ongoing SSD 7348 Condition D69(g) OTMP All trucks entering or leaving the Site will have their loads covered and will not track dirt onto the public road network.
 Tenant Rep Ongoing SSD 7348 Condition D69(h) The turning areas in the car parks will be kept clear of any obstacles, including parked cars, at all times.
 Tenant Rep Ongoing SSD 7348 Condition D69(i)